unoplatform/uno.extensions/doc/Overview/Localization/LocalizationOverview.md

 # Localization

 It is often necessary to adapt an application to a specific subset of users within a market. **Localization** includes the type of actions developers take to modify both user interface elements and content to adhere to more languages or cultures.
-Specifically, text **translation** is done by applying alternate strings of text at runtime which accomodate a user's language preference.
+Specifically, text **translation** is done by applying alternate strings of text at runtime which accommodate a user's language preference.

-Many apps store these pieces of text in dedicated resource files that the app parses and assigns as text throughout the application. `Uno.Extensions.Localization` provides a consistent way to resolve text of a specific culture or locale across platforms.
+Many apps store these pieces of text in dedicated resource files that the app parses and assigns as text throughout the application. `Uno.Extensions.Localization` provides a consistent way to resolve the text of a specific culture or locale across platforms.
 This feature allows for modifying them to be applied upon app restart.

-It uses [Microsoft.Extensions.Localization](https://www.nuget.org/packages/Microsoft.Extensions.Localization) for any localization related work.
+It uses [Microsoft.Extensions.Localization](https://www.nuget.org/packages/Microsoft.Extensions.Localization) for any localization-related work.
 For documentation on the broader process of localization, read the references listed at the bottom.

 ## Set up localization